 - Your relationship or love interest consumes your day to day life, separating you from friends and family, your goals, and all of your right, authentic passions that bring you honest joy and happiness.

 - You would give up anything and everything in the world to be with someone, even after they have broken up with you multiple times, cheated on you, lied to you, and purposely fed your insecurities.

 - Obsessive behaviors such as excessive text messages, phone calls, stalking on and off-line, checking your cell phone every couple of minutes to see if they have contacted you, fantasizing about them and the relationship you could have, or picking out what kind of dish wear and curtains you would buy for your first home while you two are out shopping on your first.

 - You feel as if you cannot live or be happy without this person.
 You want to be around them, with them, just near them all the time.
 When you are away from them, you feel depressed, sad, and lonely.
 When they aren’t reciprocating the connection you think exists, you feel a lack of drive and passion.
 It is as if you need this person in your life to be happy and survive.

 What to do:

 The most important thing to do is to find out the reason why.
-In order to overcome addiction, you must understand why you are doing what you are doing.
+To overcome addiction, you must understand why you are doing what you are doing.
 Many people who have an addiction to love, like drug or alcohol addictions, have underlying issues causing them to chase the euphoric feeling that physical and emotional connections bring them, which is similar to cocaine addiction.

 We suggest looking within yourself to find the underlying issue (abandonment, lack of self -esteem, or traumatic experiences) so that you can move on and live an addiction-free and fulfilling life.
 If you need professional help, do not hesitate to seek therapy and professional treatment before the situation becomes life-threatening.